Ai00-X/ai00_server/docs/doc-api/debug-api.md

 # Debug API

-This API is used for debugging purposes.
+This API is used for debugging.